Overplay/bellini-device-mgr/assets/blueline/opp/io.ourglass.cardsagainsthumanity/CAHWriteup.md

 * Advertisiments could probably be run in the corners of the screen or when there is an abundance of free space.
 * We could also include advertized taglines.
 For example: The budwiser winner of this round is _name_ and that person gets a cheap budwiser or something along the lines of promotion

+---

+# Demo Notes

+* Make it more obvious what you have to do for each phase
+* Make it more obvious which card is the winning
+* Bold font on the cards
+* Reduce the height of the Title
+* Make the buttons look full width like other apps
+* Add timers for each round.